Early Life and Education of Britney Spears: A Complete Timeline

 September 2022: Atheist Declaration

-In September 2022, Britney Spears stated that she no longer believed in God and identified as an atheist due to the treatment she received from her children and family.
+In September 2022, Britney Spears stated she no longer believed in God, declaring herself an atheist due to her family's treatment.

-On January 24, 2023, deputies from the Ventura County Sheriff's Office performed a welfare check at Britney Spears's residence after receiving concerned calls from fans who noted she deleted her Instagram account.
+On January 24, 2023, deputies from the Ventura County Sheriff's Office performed a welfare check at Britney Spears's residence after receiving concerned calls from fans following the deletion of her Instagram account.
+She was found safe and in no danger.

-In September 2023, an additional welfare check was initiated when Britney Spears posted an Instagram video of herself dancing with knives.
-Her security team assured the attending officer that there was no immediate threat to her safety.
+In September 2023, an additional welfare check was initiated when Britney Spears posted an Instagram video of herself dancing with knives, however, her security team assured that there was no immediate threat and the knives were not real.

 The Woman in Me